 Baseball Golf Track & Field One-Act Play

-Basketball Soccer Volleyball
+Basketball Soccer Volleyball Literary Team

-Cheerleading Softball Wrestling
+Cheerleading Softball Wrestling E-sports

-Cross Country Swimming E-sports
+Cross Country Swimming Competition Cheerlea ading

-Football Tennis Literary Team
+Football Tennis Sideline Cheerleading g

 Physical Examinations.
-All students in grades 9-12 who participate in competitive interscholastic athletics and cheerleading shall have an annual physical examination prior to participation in any tryout, practice, or conditioning, whichever comes first.
+All students in grades 9-12 who participate in any GHSA sanctioned activity including competitive interscholastic athletics shall have an annual physical examination prior to participation in any tryout, practice, or conditioning, whichever comes first.

-- 1. PHYSICAL, CONSENT, INSURANCE, CONCUSSION, CODE OF CONDUCT, AND RELEASE FORMS: All forms are completed electronically through the Privit website, https://sandycreek.e-ppe.com.
+PHYSICAL, CONSENT, INSURANCE, CONCUSSION, SUDDEN CARDIAC ARREST, CODE OF CONDUCT, AND RELEASE FORMS: All forms are completed electronically through the Privit website, https://sandycreek.e-ppe.com.
 Online accounts are created by the parent and verified by the head coach.
 Coaches must verify that each athlete has a Privit profile and all the required forms.
-Once all forms are turned in the player is cleared in Privit.
-Coaches must verify that each athlete has been cleared prior to their participation in any conditioning, try-out, or practice. - 2.
-Parent instructions are for Privit are located on the website or can be requested from the athletic secretary.
+Participants MUST be cleared in Privit prior to their participation in any conditioning, try-out, or practice.